 There are three “subtypes” of ADHD: inattentive type, hyperactive/impulsive type, and combined type.
 Research consistently points to the hyperactive/impulsive type as being a separate entity, and this may be, in a small number of children, a true neurologic (brain-based) disorder.
 The ability to inhibit one’s impulses, a skill that is purportedly deficient in ADHD hyperactive/impulsive type, develops as the front part of the brain develops, relatively late and not complete until early adulthood.
 Toddlers and teenagers are notoriously impulsive (albeit in different ways), and we do not diagnose them with disorders when they are unable to resist grabbing the toy they want from another child (toddler) or going out with friends at the last minute instead of studying for a test (teen).

-The ability to inhibit our impulses is something that most of us work on throughout our lives, as we try to resist having one more piece of cake (or glass of wine), or buying something shiny that we don’t need.
-And some people, beginning in childhood, have a particular problem with this neurologic function.
-I once saw child who was so impulsive that he couldn’t direct his attention to anything that I was saying.
-I had to clear my desk of every object, because if he saw something, he would grab it, look at it, play with it, mangling paper clips, writing on the desk with the pencil, etc. For this child, the “see it, grab it” circuit in the brain that is appropriate in a baby, never got effectively overpowered by a higher-level, inhibitory circuit, that allows us to see something new and interesting and resist the impulse to reach out, wrap our hand around it and put it in our mouth – a prewired circuit that has survival value for an infant, allowing them to learn to feed themselves.
+The ability to inhibit our impulses is something that most of us work on throughout our lives, as we try to resist having one more piece of cake (or glass of wine), or buying something shiny that we don’t need, or saying something in anger that we will later regret.
+But for some people, this brain circuitry and is an area of weakness and particularly difficult to develop.
+I once saw child who was so impulsive that I had to clear my desk of every object, because if he saw something, he would grab it, play with it, mangling paper clips, writing on the desk with the pencil, turning the lamp on and off, etc. For this child, the “see it, grab it” circuit in the brain that is most active in an infant, never got effectively overpowered by a higher-level, inhibitory circuit that allows us to see something new and interesting and resist the impulse to reach out, wrap our hand around it and put it in our mouth – a pre-wired circuit that has survival value for an infant, allowing them to learn to feed themselves.

 But the “inattentive” type of ADHD is more likely a rationalization for our failure to engage children actively in learning in the classroom.
 Being distracted by things and events other than the focus of the “lesson” is much more likely when the “lesson” is either daunting or uninteresting, the content abstract and the method of instruction passive.
 We all learn most effectively not through passive listening, but by direct experience, by actively interacting with the environment, sensing, perceiving, and responding to, not only the initial event or information, but the cause-and-effect linking of our own behavior, our participation.